socialcast/socialcast-git-extensions/README.md

 List branches merged into remote origin/`branch` and not also merged into origin/`base_branch`

+## git createpr

+create a pull request on github for the current branch, without assigning it for review.

 ## git reviewrequest

-create a pull request on github for peer review of the current branch.
+create and assign a pull request on github for peer review of the current branch.
+See `assignpr` for additional options.

+## git assignpr

+assign the pull request on github for the current branch for peer review.

 ### Optional:
 Specify a Review Buddy mapping that will reference the local Github username and @mention a pre-assigned review buddy in the Socialcast Review Request message.
 Specify the mapping by creating a .scgitx YML file relative to the Repo Root: config/scgitx.yml with the following format: